linux4sam/egt/docs/src/environ.md

   <dd>
     Instead of using a composition buffer, always render directly into the framebuffer.
 This only works if there is a backend with a single framebuffer.
-For example, when using KMS the environment variable EGT_KMS_BUFFERS must equal 1.
-Otherwise has no effect and may not apply to all backends.
+For example, when using KMS, the environment variable EGT_KMS_BUFFERS must equal 1.
+Otherwise it has no effect and may not apply to all backends.
   </dd>